About HOUSE Conference

 -

-HOUSE will be at Deer Park and Chaldercot at Youthworks Conference Centres Port Hacking, Rathane Road, Royal National Park.
+HOUSE conference is at Deer Park and Chaldercot at Youthworks Conference Centres Port Hacking, Rathane Road, Royal National Park.

-If you would like to see what thte accomodation and site looks like, you can see more at youthworkscentres.net/porthacking. -
+If you would like to see what the accommodation and site looks like, visit youthworkscentres.net/porthacking. -

-Our beautifully situated Youthworks Conference Centres at Port Hacking have a variety of ensuite dormitory rooms for accommodation on HOUSE 2025.
+Our beautifully situated Youthworks Conference Centres at Port Hacking have a variety of ensuite dormitory rooms for accommodation on HOUSE conference.
 You can view Deer Park and Chaldercot on our website.
-Strictly limited Twin Share accommodation is on offer.

 All dorm room options will be chosen by conference delegates during lunch on the first day to give you a chance to meet and choose your room mates.